sergeitemkin/FirebaseAuthWebApiSample/README.md

 ##Client (Angular 2 SPA)
 Mostly generated via the angular-cli.
 The actual firebase authentication sample is in `src/app/app.component.ts`.
 The sample Api call would normally happen via an Angular Service, but I was lazy so it's kinda bundled into the component.
 This part is pretty straight forward:

-1) Create your Firebase config (you really only need the `authDomai`n setting and your api key for this)
+1) Create your Firebase config (you really only need the `authDomain` setting and your api key for this)

     var config = {
       apiKey: "AIzaSyD1JWKae5SRLMbVwWdRz2YXu6z-jMzWNJU",